-Academic Affairs Athletic Affairs Board of Review Pool Budgetary Affairs Campus Planning Constitution and Bylaws Distance Education Faculty Affairs Faculty Grievance Advisory Panel Faculty Guide Fringe Benefits Library Affairs Metropolitan Affairs Nominating Committee Promotion and Tenure Staff Relations Student Affairs Student Appeals Pool Technology Undergraduate Curriculum Advisory Committee
+Academic Affairs

+Athletic Affairs

+Board of Review Pool

+Budgetary Affairs

+Campus Planning

+Constitution and Bylaws

+Distance Education

+Diversity, Equity, and Inclusion

+Faculty Affairs

+Faculty Grievance Advisory Panel

+Faculty Guide

+Fringe Benefits

+Library Affairs

+Nominating Committee

+Promotion and Tenure

+Staff Relations

+Student Affairs

+Student Appeals Pool (University Hearing Commission)

+Technology

-More information about the Faculty Council and these committees appears in the Constitution and Bylaws below.
+More information about the Faculty Council and these committees appears in the Constitution and Bylaws (Appendix F).
 Faculty participation in the work of faculty governance is essential to faculty ownership of the institution.
 With the help of the IUPUI Nominating Committee, the Executive Committee of the IUPUI Faculty Council composes the slates for elected positions and appoints members to the standing committees.
 Assignments are based primarily on the responses to the annual committee preference sheets circulated by the IUPUI Faculty Council Office.
 Faculty members with particular interests may also contact the Executive Committee individually.

-Faculty governance within the schools occurs in various forms, but must comply with IUPUI governance standards as set forth in the Constitution of the IUPUI Faculty.
+Faculty governance within the schools occurs in various forms but must comply with IUPUI governance standards as set forth in the Constitution of the IUPUI Faculty.
 The pertinent school faculty constitution should be consulted for details.

-Constitution of the IUPUI Faculty
+Constitution and Bylaws of the IUPUI Faculty